What is a Registered Agent in Delaware?

 -

-How do I verify my Delaware Registered Agent's information?
+How do I verify my Delaware Statutory Agent's information?

-You can verify your Registered Agent's information through the Delaware Division of Corporations website.
-Their online database allows you to search for your business and review the Registered Agent on file.
+You can verify your Statutory Agent's information through the Delaware Division of Corporations website.
+Their online database allows you to search for your business and review the Statutory Agent on file.

 -